hippylib/hippylib/README.md

-To sample large scale spacially correlated Gaussian random fields from the prior distribution, `hIPPYlib`  implements a new method that strongly relies on the structure of the covariance operator defined as the inverse of a differential operator: by exploiting the assembly procedure of finite element matrices `hIPPYlib` constructs a sparse Cholesky-like rectagular decomposition of the precision operator.
+To sample large scale spacially correlated Gaussian random fields from the prior distribution, `hIPPYlib`  implements a new method that strongly relies on the structure of the covariance operator defined as the inverse of a differential operator: by exploiting the assembly procedure of finite element matrices `hIPPYlib` constructs a sparse Cholesky-like rectangular decomposition of the precision operator.
 To sample from a local Gaussian approximation to the posterior (such as at the MAP point) `hIPPYlib` exploits the low rank factorization of the Hessian of the log likelihood to correct samples from the prior distribution.